 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

-Once you have accepted your offer you will be sent out instructions about student funding.
-This will normally be sent out within three weeks of you accepting the place.
+Once you have accepted your offer, you will be sent out instructions about student funding, joining instructions and induction date.
+This will normally be sent out within three weeks of accepting your offer.